-Microsoft Office 365 is generating quite a buzz from both large enterprises and small businesses these days.
+Microsoft Office 365 (now Microsoft 365) is generating quite a buzz from both large enterprises and small businesses these days.
 Recent trends have seen organizations become increasingly comfortable with the idea of using the services of the cloud-based platform to drive business productivity at a flexible, calculable cost.

-Around 80% of Fortune 500 companies have already taken their business data to Office 365, and start-ups and medium-sized organizations are now following this trend.
+Around 80% of Fortune 500 companies have already undertaken data migration to Microsoft 365 (formerly Office 365), and start-ups and medium-sized organizations are now following this trend.
 Smaller organizations have begun to implement Microsoft’s productivity suite into their everyday operations and utilize the set of tools to meet their specific, constantly changing business needs.

 Migrating to Office 365 brings numerous benefits for your business

-Migrating to Office 365 from an on-premise IT environment poses a significant step for any organization.
+Office 365 migration from an on-premise IT environment poses a significant step for any organization.
 Taking your business to the cloud introduces an array of novel tools, product updates, and paves the way for new workflows and routines.
 Most of all, it allows you to re-think productivity.

-While, for good reason, cost reduction is frequently cited as the core driver for moving to Office 365, there are many more arguments supporting Microsoft’s cloud-based service when toying with the idea of taking the leap and going all in on Office 365.
+While, for good reason, cost reduction is frequently cited as the core driver for migration plans, there are many more arguments supporting Microsoft’s cloud-based service when toying with the idea of taking the leap and going all in on the new Microsoft 365.

 Here are 5 reasons why your business should migrate to Microsoft Office 365 now.